phobos2077/fo2_ecco/docs/ecco_readme.txt

 > MISC:
+- Slightly nerfed car travel speed and fuel consumption upgrades to buff Outdoorsman skill and increase money sink.
-- Small adjustments to base value formulas of some skills for better balance
+- Small adjustments to base value formulas of some skills for better balance.
 - Buffed some underused perks: Demolition Expert, Pyromaniac, Survivalist, MrFixit, Medic, Ghost, Ranger, Harmless, Salesman.
 - Some mine traps in the game became more dangerous.
 - Nerfed slot jinxer perk: slots break for month instead of 1 day, high rollers give 2/5 of initial money and there is a luck-based chance to fail.
 You can still become insanely rich by gambling.